Hulne: Area athletes are thriving in the pool, mat and the court this winter - Austin Daily Herald

 He hasn’t always been in the pool against other swimmers, but Austin senior Logan Kelly is having a dynamic send-off season.

-Kelly set the AHS record in the 500-yard freestyle, an event he has swam less than ten times in his career, and the 200-yard freestyle this season.
-He already had AHS records in the 200-yard individual medley, the 100-yard breaststroke, and he was on the record setting 200-medley and 400-freestyle relays in 2020.
+Kelly set the AHS record in the 500-yard freestyle, an event he has swam less than 10 times in his career, and the 200-yard freestyle this season.
+He already had AHS records in the 200-yard individual medley, the 100-yard breaststroke, and was on the record setting 200-medley and 400-freestyle relays in 2020.

-Kelly will have his sights set on scoring his first ever state title if he is able to get to the Class A state meet next week.
+Kelly will have his sights set on scoring his first ever state title if he is able to get to the Minnesota Class A State Swimming and Diving meet next week.

-After having their best season in 15 years last year, the GMLOS wrestling team has been equally impressive this year.
+After having their best season in 15 years last year, the Grand Meadow/LeRoy-Ostrander/Southland wrestling team has been equally impressive this year.

-The Bulldogs knocked off No. 10 ranked Dover-Eyota in the Section 1A semifinals and now they are one win away from getting back into the state team tournament.
+The Bulldogs knocked off No. 10 ranked Dover-Eyota in the Section 1A semifinals and are now one win away from getting back into the Minnesota State Wrestling State Team Tournament.

 GMLOS also has plenty of contenders for the individual state meet as senior Anthony Romero is ranked at No. 1 at 106-pounds, sophomore Cohen Wiste is ranked No. 5 at 126, junior Donovan Felten is ranked No. 6 at 145, senior Rece Voigt is ranked No. 4 at 152, senior Daniel Smith is ranked No. 2 at 160, senior Christian Jacobsen is ranked No. 5 at 170, senior Noah Sayles is ranked No. 5 at 182 and senior Cameron Sneed is ranked No. 7 at 195.

-The Blooming Prairie girls basketball team suffered a heartbreak when it was denied its first trip to state in two decades after a loss in the Section 1A title game in 2020, but the Awesome Blossoms are back and they are making a lot of school history on the court.
+The Blooming Prairie girls basketball team suffered a heartbreak when it was denied its first trip to state in two decades after a loss in the Section 1A title game in 2020.

+But the Awesome Blossoms are back and they are making a lot of school history on the court.

 Blooming Prairie senior Megan Oswald has set two BP career records with over 1,000 rebounds and over 300 steals, and junior Bobbie Bruns has broken the school record for career assists as she recently passed the 300-mark.